tbfraga/COPSolver/README.md

 The license adopted may be modified if needed (but only by me).

 Please, if you use the information presented here for other publications or references, cite using Fraga, T. B. 2023.
-Software COPSOlver available at https://github.com/tbfraga/COPSolver, accessed on <today's date>.
+Software COPSOlver.
+Available at https://github.com/tbfraga/COPSolver, accessed on <today's date>.